Jesse-Yan/Matrix_Calculator/README.md

 ## Program Description
 program functions as a calculator that support Matrix calculations supports pirorty calculation.
-Matrixs and calculation can be read from json files and compute result.
+Matrixs and calculation can be read from json files for computing result.

 ## Code Organization
 UW-madison default setup.
+program are base on stack, 2D array, Arraylist, and other combination of data structure.
 Check design.pdf to learn more.

 ## IMPORTANT